 Jesse Dangerously: Punch-Out!! or Sierra Quest games on PC.

 MK: Which celebrity would you sleep with?

-MK: Who is the coolest person you have gotten drunk with?
+MK: Who is the coolest person you have rapped with?

 MK: If you could be any other rapper in the world who would it be?